Kyriosity/convert-smth/readme+/dev_concerns.md

 + inspiration for Test/Behavior Driven Development
 + escape from piles of reqs, specs, other papers that are hard to follow but easy to misunderstood, forget, though mostly ignored
 + reduced time to get on a project for a newcomer
-+ comfy navigation in the source code (both by IDE's explorer and CTRL+F)
++ comfy navigation within the source code (both by IDE's explorer and CTRL+F)

 Well, under time pressure even the best experts name logics classes as *services*, *helpers*, *utils*, *handlers* but would be barely proud of that.